chansey97/qi-circuit/qi-circuit-examples/fibonacci.md

 <img src="figures/image-20231220115612955.png" alt="image-20231220115612955" width=75% />

-Also, the two additions can be merge to one, because `(c-add +)` can work with multiple inputs.
+Also, the two additions can also be merge to one, because `(c-add +)` supports multiple inputs.

 <img src="figures/image-20231225180034944.png" alt="image-20231225180034944" width=75% />